sadieleob/solo-blog-flux/README.md

 ```

-Verify Gloo Edge proxy service EXTERNAL-IP can be accessed, in this case 192.168.64.51:
+Verify Gloo Edge proxy service `EXTERNAL-IP` can be accessed, in this case `192.168.64.51`:

 ```console
 kubectl -n gloo-system get service/gateway-proxy